vrperceptionstudy/vrperceptionstudy.github.io/index.md

 ### I have a question, who do I ask?

-Feel free to email us, or visit our webpages to know more about our research.
+Please look at the FAQ below.
+If it doesn't answer your question, feel free to email us, or visit our webpages to know more about our research.

 | Name                                  | Email                                                             | Webpage                                                   |
 | ------------------------------------- | -----------------------------------------------------             | ----------------------------------------        |